smarty/changelog/cloud/us-enrichment-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 1.2.1 - 2024-09-03

+CHANGES:
+- Added an internal feature that allows filtering of sensitive data.

+## 1.2.0 - 2024-08-17

+CHANGES:
+- Added ability to perform queries by address in addition to SmartyKey.
+The capability requires a specific subscription.

 ## 1.1.6 - 2024-08-13

 CHANGES: